This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

-How To Identify Priority Items On a Large To-Do List
+How To Identify Priority Items On a Large Bullet Journal To Do List

-My bullet journal’s to-do lists are written in black pen in list form.
+My bullet journal to do lists are written in black pen in list form.
 I often start with a bullet in front of each item so I can easily see where the item starts and easily mark items complete when I am finished.

 Everything kind of looks the same.